 Careers

-Chatham Hall seeks candidates who will contribute to and are committed to diversity and multicultural educational practices and demonstrate dedication to working in a diverse community.
-The School seeks candidates who communicate effectively with diverse populations, create an inclusive work environment, and engage in professional development opportunities to further develop inclusive management practices.
+We are especially interested in candidates who will contribute to and are committed to diversity and multicultural educational practices.
+Successful candidates will demonstrate a dedication to working in a diverse community, the ability to communicate effectively with diverse populations, and a willingness to create an inclusive work environment.
+We also expect faculty and staff to engage in professional development opportunities that further strengthen inclusive teaching and management practices.

 Join Our Team!